 Year 3 and 4 Teaching Assistants

-We teach a ‘topic based curriculum’ and most subjects are taught in a cross curricular approach.
-This creates a more meaningful learning experience for the children as they can apply the knowledge and skills learnt in one subject to others.
+At The Carlton Junior Academy, we teach a ‘topic based curriculum’ and most subjects are taught in a cross curricular fashion.
+Teaching in this way creates a more meaningful learning experience for the children as they can apply the knowledge and skills learnt in one subject to others.
+As part of our ‘Into the Blue’ topic, the following subjects are taught.

-Each class is focussing on ‘Charlie and the Chocolate Factory’ by Roald Dahl.
-Children will produce several types of writing including: character descriptions, newspapers, play scripts, instructions, persuasion, explanations and non-chronological reports.
-Each child is allocated a school reading book.
+Each child is allocated with a school reading book.
 This will be at an appropriate level for them.
 Any reading at home or school should be recorded in their personal organisers.
-We encourage the children to acquire Book Worm Badges achieved by reading at home with your child each evening for ten minutes and signing the organiser.
-We are also still taking part in DEAR time (Drop Everything And Read) after lunch for 15 minutes.
-Everyone reads a book of their choice for pleasure, therefore practising the important reading skills needed in everyday life.
-There are daily Guided Reading sessions where children are taught specific reading skills such as inference and summarising.
+We ask that you share a book with your child each evening for ten minutes.
+The whole school also takes part in DEAR time (Drop Everything And Read) after lunch for 15 minutes.
+These sessions consist of everyone reading a book of their choice for pleasure, therefore practising the important reading skills needed in everyday life.

 Spellings will continue to be given out on Mondays and the spelling test will be on Fridays.
 This year, spellings will be taught daily and will focus on a specific sound/pattern/rule.
-Once every half term a whole school spelling event will take place involving learning the spellings from the National Curriculum’s statutory lists, available in the organiser on page 81.
+Once every half term a whole school spelling event will take place involving learning the spellings from the National Curriculum’s statutory lists.

-We follow the ‘mastery’ approach of teaching maths.
+At The Carlton Junior Academy we follow the ‘mastery’ approach of teaching maths.
 Mastery is based on the idea of children not moving on until they are secure in their understanding of a particular concept.
-Our Maths lessons this term include the following topics: place value, addition and subtraction, multiplication and division, fractions and decimals and measures.
-The whole school is continuing to focus on times tables and the Year 4 children will be taking part in the Multiplication Tables Check in June 2020 (more details to follow).
-Your help and support in working at home with the children to develop their times tables knowledge would be much appreciated.
+Our Maths lessons this term include the following topics: multiplication and division, area and perimeter, addition and subtraction, fractions and decimals and measures.
+The whole school is continuing to focus on times tables and your help and support in working at home with the children to develop their tables’ knowledge would be much appreciated.

 PSHE (Personal and Social Health Education)

 Throughout our topic the children will learn the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-The importance of laws and mutual respect will be promoted through PSHE when establishing class rules.
-Children will learn the importance of individual liberty when working on Online-Safety and through learning about the choices we make regarding our diets.
-Tolerance of those with different faiths and beliefs will be taught during RE lessons.
+The importance of laws and mutual respect will be promoted continuously through the school’s behavior policy.
+Children will learn the importance of responsibility and

 Whole School Homework.

 Homework continues to be given out on a Tuesday.
 Maths is given out every Tuesday and the children have one week to complete it.
-Maths homework is always linked to the topic studied that week.
-Whole school homework this term is going to be linked to the current topic.
-Children will be able to pick their homework task from a range of exciting options!
+Maths homework is always linked to the topic studied.
+Spellings are given out every Monday.
+Other homework tasks are set throughout the year and have a more creative element.
+The children get longer to complete these tasks as they are

 Please don’t hesitate to contact your child’s teacher if you require any further information.